turper2024/cultural-mechanics/README.md

-reversed legal priority (*umgekehrte Maßgeblichkeit*), *Abstimmung mit den Füßen*, Mises's secession argument, “stroke of the pen” implementation, distributed jurisdictions as bounded capture-failure domains, the typed Pure-Ideology multi-mind-self at the severe-Babelization fork, the Augsburg--Westphalia territorial settlement as a negotiated-coexistence marker and soft-secession analogue, democracy as *Schutzbalken gegen die Macht*, public or private power,
+reversed legal priority (*umgekehrte Maßgeblichkeit*), *Abstimmung mit den Füßen*, Mises's secession argument, “stroke of the pen” implementation, distributed jurisdictions as bounded capture-failure domains, the typed Pure-Ideology operative multi-mind-self at the severe-Babelization fork, the Augsburg--Westphalia territorial settlement as a negotiated-coexistence marker and soft-secession analogue, democracy as *Schutzbalken gegen die Macht*, public or private power,